11ty/eleventy-upgrade-help/README.md

 After your upgrade is complete and you’ll removed all of the violations/warnings from your output, delete the plugin from your `package.json` and `.eleventy.js` configuration file.

+## Example demo

+You can review a [sample project using this upgrade plugin](https://github.com/11ty/demo-eleventy-upgrade-help).

 <!--
 Steps: